pmcharrison/mdt/README.md

 - By default, audio files are hosted online on our servers.
 The test therefore requires internet connectivity.

+## Implementation notes

+By default, the MDT implementation always estimates participant abilities using weighted-likelihood estimation.
+This differs from our validation study, where online abilities were scored using Bayes modal estimation.
+We adopt weighted-likelihood estimation for this release because this technique makes fewer assumptions about the participant group being tested.
+This makes the test better suited to testing with diverse participant groups (e.g. children, clinical populations).

 ## Example description for paper

 If you use the test in your own research, you could use the following